danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- where the Rig_Contractor field contains the exact `phrase` "Ocean Drilling"
+- Where the Rig_Contractor field contains the exact `phrase` "Ocean Drilling":

 ```json
 {